DoubbleDK/flutter_swiper/README.md

 `swipe_deck` is a Flutter package for a Tinder Card Swiper. ✨

-It allows swiping in all directions with any Custom Widget (Stateless or Statefull).
+It allows swiping in all directions with any widget as a card.

 Very smooth animations supporting Android, iOS & WebApp.

-## Why?

-We build this package because we wanted to:

-- have a complete customizable slider
-- be able to swipe in every direction
-- trigger unswipe however we want
-- choose our own settings for the swiper such as duration, angle, padding..
-- NEW: trigger swipe, swipe left/right or swipe up/down however we want
-- NEW: set swipe options and restrict horizontal or vertical swipe.
-- NEW: set loop for infinite scroll
-- NEW: update the list of cards between swipes.

-## ❗NEW Features ❗
+## Features

 ### Trigger swipe up and swipe down through controller